Projects Overview

 Access to the project is excellent through a network of sealed and well-maintained forest roads.
 Notably, the ore train connecting the mining operations in Kiruna and Gällivare with all-year port facilities in the coastal city of Luleå runs through the centre of the Project area.

-The Project is located within the Proterozoic Norrbotten volcanic belt surrounded by granitic intrusions that hosts the giant Aitik and Laver porphyry copper-gold deposits owned by Boliden (Figure 9).
+The Project is located within the Proterozoic Norrbotten volcanic belt surrounded by granitic intrusions that hosts the giant Aitik and Laver porphyry copper-gold deposits owned by Boliden (Figure 14).
 The Aitik mine, which has been in operation since 1968, is one of Europe’s largest copper producers.

-On a local scale, the Project is characterised by a large-scale alteration system that has been delineated over tens of square kilometres and contains a historic occurrence of Cu-Au-Ag-Mo mineralisation, as well as high-grade boulders of similar metal assemblage.
-A dumortierite-quartzite occurrence, previously drilled and trial mined to investigate its potential use as ornamental or gemstone, is now interpreted to represent the upper parts of a porphyry-epithermal system, directly linked to stockwork Cu-Au-Ag-Mo mineralisation (Figure 10).
+A dumortierite-quartzite occurrence, previously drilled and trial mined to investigate its potential use as ornamental stone or gemstone, is now interpreted to represent the upper parts of a porphyry-epithermal system, directly linked to stockwork Cu-Au-AgMo mineralisation.
 Recent fieldwork has uncovered polyphase quartz sulphide stockwork veining in the area.

-These work programs will substantially enhance the exploration database, leading to the generation of initial priority drill targets to be tested in 2026.
+These work programs will substantially enhance the Project’s exploration database, leading to the generation of initial priority drill targets to be tested in 2026.